 Beyond Intuition & Best Practices

 Most of us who serve students have experienced or developed a ‘sixth sense’ for assessing which students may be struggling, and what specific support to provide.
 For example, student advisors often use intuition and their own previous experiences to inform how they understand student risk.
 This can be useful — advisors know many of their students personally and have unique insights into what’s affecting their students.

 Increasingly, however, we can see that at-risk students don’t always exhibit typical signs of risk, nor do they present such risk characteristics openly.
-Our recent Community Insights Report demonstrated how nearly two-thirds of the students (in our sample) who leave college do so with GPAs greater than 3.0.
-GPAs above 3.0 are not typically characteristic of risk identification on campus.
+Our recent Community Insights Report demonstrated how approximately 40 percent (in our sample) who leave college do so with GPAs of 3.0. or higher – GPAs not typically characteristic of risk identification on campus.